kora11e/Machine-Learning-Insurance-Modeling/README.md

-# Insurance Charges Prediction API
+# Insurance Charges Prediction with Fast API

 This project is a RESTful API built with FastAPI that predicts medical insurance charges based on personal attributes.
 It utilizes three pre-trained machine learning models (Random Forest, Ensemble Decision Tree, and XGBoost) to provide predictions.